desphilboy/react-redux-weather-app/README.md

 ## features:

 -   The app is written using Typescript / React.js
--   Strong Typing is practised quite in couple of places in the app.
+-   Strong Typing is practiced quite in couple of places in the app but not all functions and components have strong typing.
 -   Styled components are used for styling and css in js.
 -   Redux has been used for state management.
 -   Redux-Thunks is used for async side-effects and api calls.